Information you need to live a happy, worry-free retirement!

 Whether you’re already enrolled in Medicare or your enrollment is approaching, knowing about the upcoming elimination of two Medicare Supplement plans can help you make decisions to minimize the financial impact of these changes.

 Because Original Medicare only covers about 80% of Part B (medical insurance) services, most people add a Medicare Supplement plan to cover the remaining 20%, or they enroll in a Medicare Advantage plan, which replaces Part A (hospital insurance) and Part B and covers many services that Original Medicare doesn’t pay for.
 Of the 10 Medicare Supplement plans — which are named A, B, C, D, F, G, K, L, M and N — Plan F, the most popular with the broadest coverage, and Plan C, will not be available to new Medicare enrollees starting Jan.
 1, 2020.
-But if you enroll in Plan F or Plan C before 2020, you will be able to renew your existing plan moving forward.
+But if you are enrolled now or if you enroll in Plan F or Plan C before 2020, you will be able to renew your existing plan moving forward.

 Popularity of Plan F and Plan C